 The Company's liquidity requirements arise from net cash used in operating activities purchases of network equipment including switches, peripheral equipment, and international fiber cable capacity and interest and principal payments on outstanding indebtedness, including capital leases.
 From time to time the Company evaluates acquisitions of businesses which complement the business of the Company.
-Depending on the cash requirements of potential transactions, the Company may finance such transactions with bank borrowings, or the Company may raise additional funds through other financing vehicles.
+Depending on the cash requirements of potential transactions, the Company may finance such transactions with a portion of the proceeds of the Offering or bank borrowings, or the Company may raise additional funds through other financing vehicles.
 The Company, however, presently has no understanding, commitment or agreement with respect to any acquisition, and is not currently involved in negotiations.
 There can be no assurance that if the Company were to pursue such an opportunity, any such acquisition would occur or that the funds to finance any such acquisition would be available on reasonable terms, if at all.